 Croatia is full of spectacular places to stay, from luxury resorts to off-the-beaten-path accommodations.
 It’s a honeymooner’s paradise, with each hotel more romantic than the last.

-For the panache and amenities of a grand European property, look no further than Adriatic Luxury Resorts’ Hotel Excelsior.
+For the panache and amenities of a grand European property, look no further than Adriatic Luxury Hotels’ Hotel Excelsior.
 Just a short walk from Dubrovnik’s old town, the palatial hotel is a prime spot for those wanting a resort experience in a prime location.
 Stylish, modern rooms with balconies overlooking the Adriatic offer a sumptuous experience for couples looking to relax with all the creature comforts.
 Plus, the hotel—arguably one of the best in Croatia—costs just half of what an equally luxurious waterfront hotel in Positano or Cap Ferrat would.

 In the mood for something more intimate for your honeymoon?
 Villa Orsula has just 13 rooms in a gorgeous converted villa with a fabulous restaurant and bar onsite.

 And, why not switch things up with a rustic—yet utterly romantic—farm stay at a vineyard in the southernmost part of the country?
 For just €70, you can spend the night in this cozy cottage with a natural pool tucked away amongst the grapevines.